Nonadiabatic instanton rate theory beyond the golden-rule limit: Introduction

-That said, Fermi's golden rule is only accurate if the next term in the perturbation expansion of the full rate is small by comparison.
+That said, Fermi's golden rule is only accurate if the next term in the perturbation expansion of the full nonadiabatic rate is small by comparison.
 In other words, the GR expression should only be used if the diabatic coupling is sufficiently weak.
-This assumption is often true for electron-transfer\cite{Marcus1964review,Marcus1985review,Marcus1993review,HammesSchiffer2008PCET} and spin-crossover\cite{Harvey2007review,Lykhin2016NATST} reactions, however its validity is by no means guaranteed.
-One expects to also find systems with intermediate values of the diabatic coupling, lying in a ``grey area'' where neither Born--Oppenheimer nor golden-rule rate theory are valid.\cite{Lomont2012,Sousa2013,Daniel2015,Fang2019,Valentine2019} This intermediate regime has always been of great interest, and the search for a corresponding practical nonadiabatic rate theory is ongoing.\cite{Althorpe2016a}
+This assumption is often true for electron-transfer\cite{Marcus1964review,Marcus1985review,Marcus1993review,HammesSchiffer2008PCET,UlstrupBook,ChandlerET} and spin-crossover\cite{Harvey2007review,Lykhin2016NATST} reactions, although its validity is by no means guaranteed.
+One expects to also find systems with intermediate values of the diabatic coupling, lying in a ``grey area'' where neither Born--Oppenheimer nor golden-rule rate theory are valid.\cite{Lomont2012,Sousa2013,Daniel2015,Fang2019,Valentine2019,Valentine2022} This intermediate regime has always been of great interest, and the search for a corresponding practical nonadiabatic rate theory is ongoing.\cite{Althorpe2016a}

-Considerable progress \cite{Zusman1980,Rips1995ET,Rips1996ET,Sparpaglione1998,Gladkikh2005} has been made for dissipative systems that can be mapped onto a spin--boson model,\cite{Caldeira1983dissipation} of which electron transfer in solution is a typical example.\cite{Nitzan} Our goal, however, is to develop an \latin{ab~initio} theory of molecular reactions, for which instanton methods are particularly well suited.
-Such reactions usually take place in the gas phase, so one need not consider solvent effects, particularly the possibility that the reaction is dominated by diffusive motion along the reaction coordinate.
-Instead the key requirement for our theory is that it be applicable to multidimensional anharmonic potentials.
+Considerable progress \cite{Zusman1980,Rips1995ET,Rips1996ET,Sparpaglione1988,Cao2000,Gladkikh2005} has been made for dissipative systems that can be mapped onto a spin--boson model,\cite{Leggett1987spinboson} which is typically used to represent electron transfer in solution.\cite{Nitzan} Our goal, however, is to develop a full-dimensional theory of molecular reactions, for which instanton methods are particularly well suited.
+In contrast to studies of electron transfer in solution, here we do not focus on solvent effects or chemical processes dominated by diffusive motion along the reaction coordinate.
+Instead the key requirement for our theory is that it be applicable to multidimensional anharmonic potentials, such as those found in \latin{ab~initio} simulations of gas-phase reactions.